Meeting and surpassing all audience expectations every day.

 You can directly call them a liar, but you can't imply it.

-You better say it, apparently is the rule.
+You better say it, apparently, is the rule.

 See, the Senate was much more polite when Harry Reed and the Democrats were running the place.

-This thing is a dinosaur.
+Now, the Export-Import Bank, this thing is a dinosaur.

 It's Jurassic Park.